 All Teaching Assistants have been trained in a range of interventions including specialist Reading Recovery programmes such as Better Reading Partners.
-The SENCo is part of the high needs funding group for the Schools Forum.
+The SENCo also supports Cheshire Easts SEN panel on a regular basis and is part of the high needs funding pilot group.